behindthefirewalls/Parsero/README.md

 Installing
 ==========
-There are three ways to install Parsero:
+There are three ways to install Parsero easily.

 By using setup.py script